You want your clothes to fit better, but the thought of going to the tailor is intimidating, and you don’t know where to start. This post is for you.

 Don’t be surprised if you end up with more than one tailor.
 I have three that I go to regularly.
 One is quick, convenient and cheap.
 I go to them for basic stuff like getting pants hemmed or removing belt loops.

-Another (VIP Custom Tailor) handles the bulk of my tailoring needs – shortening sleeves, tapering pants, etc.
+Another handles the bulk of my tailoring needs – shortening sleeves that are too long, tapering pants, etc.

 The third is a master suit maker who I only go to for major surgery on suits and jackets.
 They’re more expensive (rightfully so), and I wouldn’t bother them with basic alterations.

-So I challenge you, right now, to commit to getting a pair of pants hemmed.
+So I challenge you, this week, to commit to getting a pair of pants hemmed.
 It might just change your life.